mrkkrp/markkarpov.com/post/megaparsec-7.md

 ## Simple changes

-The good but boring changes you need to know are the following…
+The good but boring changes you need to know about are the following…

 ### `parser-combinators` grows, `megaparsec` shrinks